ibm-cloud-docs/vmwaresolutions/services/managingveeam.md

 # Managing Veeam on IBM Cloud
 {: #managingveeam}

-After the service is deployed into your instance, you can access the Veeam console by using RDP to manage the backup and restore of all the virtual machines in your environment, including the backup and restore of the management components.
+After the service is deployed into your instance, you can access the Veeam console by using Remote Desktop Protocol.
+With Remote Desktop Protocol, you can manage the backup and restore of all the virtual machines in your environment, including the management components.
 You can also upgrade the service by downloading and installing the Veeam updates from the Veeam website.

 For instances that were deployed in releases earlier than V1.8, if you want to use the Veeam on {{site.data.keyword.cloud}} service, you must replace the existing Veeam VSI in the instances.
-For more information, see the [Replacing the Veeam VSI of pre-V1.8 instances with Veeam on IBM Cloud](/docs/services/vmwaresolutions/services?topic=vmware-solutions-managingveeam#managingveeam-replace-vsi).
+For more information, see the [Replacing the Veeam VSI of pre-V1.8 instances with Veeam on {{site.data.keyword.cloud_notm}}](/docs/services/vmwaresolutions/services?topic=vmware-solutions-managingveeam#managingveeam-replace-vsi).

-## Accessing the Veeam console by using RDP
+## Accessing the Veeam console by using Remote Desktop Protocol
 {: #managingveeam-accessing}

 To manage the Veeam on {{site.data.keyword.cloud_notm}} service, access the Veeam console by completing the following steps:
-1. Use Remote Desktop Protocol (RDP) to connect to the Windows IP address.
+1. Use Remote Desktop Protocol to connect to the Windows IP address.
 2. Log in to the Windows console by using the Administrator credentials.
 3. Access the Veeam console from the Windows console by using the Administrator credentials.